-10.37 In conclusion, the 'No Part 2 Local Plan' scenario has been assessed as negative (with some neutral aspects for Natural Resources and Flooding and Crime) on the whole.
-Health, Heritage, Housing and Transport have been assessed as particularly negative due to the risk of lack of infrastructure; unplanned development potentially harming designated and more likely non designated, especially as yet unlisted, heritage assets; not meeting housing targets; severe effects of no strategic transport infrastructure delivery; and a lack of control over employment distribution through the unplanned approach and the attendant risk of not enough jobs being created to meet the needs of our population.
+10.37 In conclusion, the 'No Part 2 Local Plan' scenario has been assessed as negative (Crime is neutral) on the whole.
+Health, Heritage, Housing, Employment and Transport have been assessed as particularly negative due to the risk of lack of infrastructure; unplanned development potentially harming designated and more likely non designated, especially as yet unlisted, heritage assets; not meeting housing targets; severe effects of no strategic transport infrastructure delivery; and a lack of control over employment distribution through the unplanned approach and the attendant risk of not enough jobs being created to meet the needs of our population.

-10.38 The 2004 Broxtowe Local Plan is increasingly becoming out of date and the above assessment of the no local plan, or business as usual approach, shows that there are significant adverse implications of continuing to use this for decision making.
-In particular, where there is no five year housing land supply as currently in Broxtowe then housing land supply policies are out of date in NPPF terms.
+10.38 The 2004 Broxtowe Local Plan is out of date and the above assessment of the no local plan, or business as usual approach, shows that there are significant adverse implications of continuing to use this for decision making.
+In particular, where there is no five year housing land supply as currently applies in Broxtowe, then housing land supply policies are considered to be out of date.
 The implementation of a new plan therefore provides significant benefits, for example in meeting the needs of the plan area over the life of the plan.

-Section 11: Response to Representations including Regulation 4 Consultation Bodies1
+Section 11: Response to Representations including Regulation 4 Consultation Bodies (Prior to the Publication Stage)